 CBD comes in many forms, but the foundation for most products is the oil extracted from the cannabis plant.
-Let’s take a look at five reasons to give CBD oil to your aging dog.
+Let’s look at five reasons to give CBD oil to your aging dog.

 5 Reasons to Try CBD Oil for Your Aging Dog

-1. CBD Can Help With Discomfort from Inflammation
+1. CBD May Help With Discomfort from Inflammation

 Many senior dogs must cope with discomfort and/or pain due to inflammation.
-CBD can help the senior dog you love deal with their discomfort.
-Also, CBD oil is a natural alternative to anti-inflammatories that vets prescribe for pain and inflammation.
-Some of these drugs cause dreadful side effects in pets.
-CBD does not work the same way, but it can potentially help with symptomatic relief from inflammation.
+CBD can help the senior dog you love deal with its discomfort.
+CBD oil is a natural alternative to anti-inflammatories vets prescribe for pain and inflammation.

 2. CBD Can Help With Joint Health and Increased Mobility

 Joint problems remain the leading issue for senior dogs and are typically a result of osteoarthritis.
 Difficulty with joints also leads to struggles with mobility.
-This common issue with senior dogs has spawned ample research on the way CBD affects dogs with osteoarthritis.
+This common issue with senior dogs has spawned ample research on how CBD affects dogs with osteoarthritis.

-One study revealed that CBD significantly reduces osteoarthritis-related pain in dogs, and another found a significant decrease in pain and an increase in activity when dogs ingested CBD oil.
+One study revealed that CBD significantly reduces osteoarthritis-related pain in dogs, and another found a significant decrease in pain and increased activity when dogs ingested CBD oil.
 Researchers also found CBD is a safe treatment option for dogs with joint problems and mobility issues resulting from osteoarthritis.
-The recommended serving size to increase comfort and activity is 2mg/kg of CBD two times per day to increase comfort and activity.
+The recommended serving size to increase comfort and activity is 2mg/kg of CBD twice daily to increase comfort and activity.

 3. CBD Provides Cognitive Support

 Aging dogs have much in common with aging people.
 Like us, dogs sometimes lose cognitive function as they get older.
 The result is symptoms associated with senility and dementia that leave them confused and disoriented.
-These feelings are just as scary for dogs as humans.
-It’s not uncommon for aging dogs to whine or bark for no apparent reason.
+These feelings are just as scary for dogs as for humans.
+It’s common for aging dogs to whine or bark for no apparent reason.
 Some also get lost in familiar surroundings.
-CBD cannot stop the aging process, but it can support brain function that potentially delays or reduces symptoms associated with a loss of cognitive function.
+CBD cannot stop aging, but it can support a reduction in symptoms associated with a loss of cognitive function.

 4. CBD Supports Calming and Relaxation

 Many dogs suffer from anxiety and depression during their golden years.
-Sometimes this is a result of the cognitive issues we described above, but often our furry friends’ change in demeanor occurs because their senses have begun to deteriorate and create feelings of insecurity.
+Sometimes this results from the cognitive issues we described above.
+Still, our furry friends often change their demeanor because their senses have begun to deteriorate and create feelings of insecurity.
 CBD initiates a process in the brain that increases the availability of serotonin, a “feel-good” chemical.
 This release helps support relaxation and calmness in humans and canines alike.
-Okoa Pet “Hush, Puppy” CBD calming treats are formulated with our proprietary, organic, broad-spectrum hemp with naturally occurring CBD, CBG, CBC, and CBN.
+Okoa Pet “Hush, Puppy” CBD calming treats are formulated with our organic, broad-spectrum hemp with naturally occurring CBD, CBG, CBC, and CBN.
 We pair the hemp with chamomile, choline, and tryptophan – a safe and effective combination to help calm anxious pups naturally.